leminhhin/lm-go-undercover/README.md

 The `example.py` script provides a simple demonstration of the game simulator with a sample conversation between 5 LLM agents.

 The `logs/example.txt` file shows the message logs from an example game simulation.
-Some highlights:

 ## Usage